ManageIQ/kubeclient/README.md

 `client = Kubeclient::Client.new 'http://localhost:8080/api/' , "v1beta3"`

+Another option is to initialize the client with URI object:

+`uri = URI::HTTP.build(host: "somehostname", port: 8080)`
+`client = Kubeclient::Client.new uri`

 It is also possible to use https and configure ssl with:

 `client = Kubeclient::Client.new 'https://localhost:8443/api/' , "v1beta3"`